 In the spring of 2010, it emerged that a young journalist had been under house arrest for several months for leaking documents that led to the publication of an investigative report on IDF misconduct.
 Thanks to an unprecedented media blackout, the case made headlines around the world.
-Anat Kamm is serving a four and a half-year prison sentence.
-Uri Blau, the journalist behind the report, will stand trial.
+Anat Kamm, who was originally sentenced to four-and-a-half year prison sentence for the leak, left prison on January 26, 2014 after being approved for early release.
+Uri Blau, the journalist behind the report, was sentenced to four months community service, as part of a plea bargain.
 This is how the case unfolded.

 December 14, 2006 The High Court of Justice rejects a petition against the IDF practice of targeted killings of wanted militants.
 However, the ruling – former Supreme Court President Aharon Barak’s last – restricts the practice, establishing circumstances that render such killings unlawful, including when arrest is possible or in cases where the killing would cause disproportionate harm to civilians.
 The decision can be found in full here.